philipwalton/blog/_articles/side-effects-in-css.md

 While I haven't tested this approach in a real-world scenario, I mention it because it's an example of a variation on BEM conventions that doesn't compromise its guarantee of no side effects.
 Since all BEM blocks are styled via classes, styling elements that don't have a class is "safe", at least from conflict with the rest of your CSS (obviously if you're using classes for other things, this can still be risky as adding a class to such an element would prevent it from matching the selector).

 Another example I encounter frequently is using site-wide state or support classes.
 [Modernizr](http://modernizr.com/) is a good example.
-Though not technically within BEM's rules, the following pattern does not increase the risk of side effects as long as the rest of the rules are followed.
+Though this technique *does* increase the specificity of the selectors it's used on, the increased specificity should only affect other rules defined within the same block file (assuming you've followed all the other BEM conventions).

 ```css
 .GridRow {